CatDelgado/Cat/README.md

 # ![Hello](/images/icons8-waving-35.png) Hello there!

 My name is Cat and I am a Software Developer in Miami.
-I started my own company and plan to continue growing my brand.
-I also work full time for a fast growing start-up.
+I am working on starting my own company and plan to continue growing my brand while also working full time for a fast growing start-up.
 I am passionate about coding and bringing others' dreams to life.
 That's why I've put so much time and effort into front-end design and development.

 ## ![Skills](/images/icons8-applicant-30.png) My Skills